oc-rs/understandingreligion/understandingreligion/content/p/ritual.md

 ---
-Title: "Ritual"
+Title: Ritual
-Abstract: "Some religious practices have specific rules about how they are performed, these practices are sometimes called rituals.
-There is no hard line between 'religious practice' and 'ritual', but practices with more rules can be described as more ritualistic."
+Abstract: Some religious practices have specific rules about how they are performed, these practices are sometimes called rituals.
+There is no hard line between 'religious practice' and 'ritual', but practices with more rules can be described as more ritualistic.

-Featured: true
+Featured: false
 Author: Luke Burns

-Categories: ['Practices','Concepts']
+Categories:
+- Practices
+- Concepts
-Tags: ['ritual','order','meaning']
+Tags:
+- ritual
+- order
+- meaning
 PublishDate: 2020-02-23
 LastModifiedDate: 2020-10-21
 Image: ritual.jpg
 Wikipedia:
+toc: true

 ---
 # Introduction